nushackers/nushackers-site/contact.md

 If you want to get in touch with us, feel free to send us a message via our email `coreteam [at] nushackers [fullstop] org`

-This is ideal for things like: you’d like to request a workshop, you’d like us to maintain some code, you’d like to do a guest post on our site, you have further questions about our membership and organization.
+This is ideal for things like: you’d like to request a workshop, you’d like to do a guest post on our site, you have further questions about our membership and organization.
 For general discussion, or to interact with community members, we recommend you go to our [Discussion page](/discussion/).